grantefisher/bright-eyes/README.md

 # bright-eyes
 make custom color themes for vscode  with the bright eyes tool

-In addition to being the name of the greatest band, bright eyes is the name of a project i'm developing to solve the problem of developing themes for text editors, starting first with a few top languages for vscode.
+in addition to being the name of the greatest band, bright eyes is the name of a project i'm developing to solve the problem of developing themes for text editors, starting first with a few top languages for vscode.